readium/webpub-manifest/README.md

          type="application/webpub+json"
 ```

-## 5. Table of Contents
+## 6. Table of Contents

-A Readium Web Publication Manifest <span class="rfc">may</span> contain a reference to a table of contents.
+A Readium Web Publication Manifest <strong class="rfc">may</strong> contain a reference to a table of contents.

 In order to represent a table of contents in the manifest, this specification introduces an additional collection role: